How To Find The Right Surf Camp For Me

 2. What is your Surf Level?

-Beware of surf camps that can “accommodate all levels of surfers”.
-The truth is, it is very hard to please both beginner and advanced surfers at the same time.
-Not all surf breaks are for all levels, so naturally, the different levels want to surf different spots and different conditions.
-Before you book with a camp, make sure the surf spots are good for your level and the “wave season” is right for your surf skills.
-Keep in mind surf spots have seasons much like the changing weather we’re used to.
+Beware of surf camps that can “accommodate all levels of surfers.”
+The truth is, it is very hard to please both beginner and advanced surfers simultaneously.
+Not all surf breaks are for all levels, so naturally, surfers of different levels want to surf in different spots and different conditions.
+Before you book a camp, make sure the surf spots are good for your level and the “wave season” is right for your surf skills.
+Remember that surf spots have seasons, much like the changing weather we’re used to.
 This means the waves can break differently (larger, smaller, faster, slower, etc.) depending on the time of the year.

 3. What Type of Surf Coaching are you looking for?

 How much do you care about learning to surf properly?
 Some companies will film and analyze each of your surf sessions.
-Some offer 1 on 1 in-water classes, others 1 coach for 10 students.
+Some offer personalized in-water classes, and others 1 coach for 10 students.
 This will be reflected in the price.
-If you don’t care that much about the surf lessons, or just want to try and see if you like it, then renting a room at a surf hotel and booking surf lessons separately would be the best decision.
-If learning to surf and progressing quickly and efficiently is important to you, look for a surf school that has a small coach-to-student ratio and that will shoot your surf sessions.
+If you don’t care much about the surf lessons, or just want to try and see if you like it, renting a room at a surf hotel and booking surf lessons separately would be the best decision.
+If learning to surf and progressing quickly and efficiently is important to you, look for a surf school with a small coach-to-student ratio that will shoot your surf sessions.
 This will exponentially help your learning process.

 4. What Type of Accommodation?